n-wach/camino/README.md

 # Camino

-Camino enables blazing fast, non-intrusive communication over a serial connection between Python and up to 256 Arduino Megas.
+Camino enables blazing fast, non-intrusive communication over a serial connection between Python and up to 256 Arduinos.
 It provides a simple way to call functions on a remote Arduino, sending and receiving up to 255 bytes of data.
 Besides the built in functions (`digital_write`, `pin_mode`, `analog_read`, etc.), approximately 250 user-defined functions can be defined.